 Current Volunteer Advocates: please click here to access the on-call scheduling website.

 Are you feeling helpless about the rise of violence in your community?
 You can do something about it!
-Female and male volunteers are needed in Manhattan and Queens emergency rooms to help survivors of sexual assault and intimate partner violence (IPV).
+Volunteers, of all genders, are needed in Manhattan and Queens emergency rooms to help survivors of sexual assault and intimate partner violence (IPV).
 Mount Sinai’s Sexual Assault and Violence Intervention (SAVI) Program Volunteer Advocates offer comfort as well as provide important information to help survivors regain control over their lives and help begin their healing process.

 SAVI Volunteer Advocates are trained to support survivors of sexual assault and intimate partner violence, responding to Emergency Departments (EDs) throughout Manhattan and Queens.

 For training dates and information on how to apply, please click here.

 Interested candidates must be able to meet the following minimum requirements in order to participate in SAVI’s Volunteer Advocate Program:

 - Be at least 21 years of age